askvader/askvader/README.md

 <img alt="Noros" src="https://dl.dropboxusercontent.com/s/aig30sypi5avyul/noros_logo.png" width="600">

-Noros is an cloud framework based on the [Dhall](https://dhall-lang.org/) language.
+Noros is a cloud framework for the [Dhall](https://dhall-lang.org/) language.
+It allows the description of cloud infrastructure and configuration as *single expression*.

 It uses Terraform, Packer and Nix under the hood and can be seen as a type-safe wrapper around these tools.